 28. Kevin Kelly

-Kevin Kelly is an author, columnist and “Senior Maverick” (and Founding Executive Editor) of one the leading cultural institutions of online culture: Wired magazine.
+Kevin Kelly is an author, columnist, and “Senior Maverick” (and Founding Executive Editor) of one of the leading cultural institutions of online culture: Wired magazine.

 27. Tom Anderson

-Tom Anderson is the President and co-founder of popular social networking web site MySpace.
-He gained public fame as the most known face on MySpace because his name appeared as a default “friend” on all newly created accounts; at this point in time (July, 2008), Tom has over 232,000,000 MySpace friends.
+Tom Anderson is the President and co-founder of the popular social networking website MySpace.
+He gained public fame as the most known face on MySpace because his name appeared as a default “friend” on all newly created accounts; at this point in time (July 2008), Tom has over 232,000,000 MySpace friends.

 Rupurt Murdoch’s purchase of MySpace for $580 million probably helps Anderson get past the ribbing.